cefriel/procedural-kg-llm/README.md

 docker-compose up --force-recreate
 ```

-A `credentials.jso`n file should be provided in the main folder with a valid key for the OpenAI API.
+A `credentials.json` file should be provided in the main folder with a valid key for the OpenAI API.

 ```
 {